 Collaboration in early stages

 Arguably, the largest concern and driver of a project is cost.
 First visions of a project tend to be elaborate and over-budget.
 Prior to building construction, Oldcastle can help keep project budgets in line by suggesting product alternatives that offer the same or better performance for less cost.
+Known as Early Supplier Involvement (ESI), the approach of having a supplier involved early and creating cross-functional teams during the early stages of product design can create a better end product.

 For example, during the IST's schematic design phase, Skanska partnered with Oldcastle to develop a sloped glazing solution that met specific thermal needs—while of course maintaining aesthetic goals.
 Due to the IST's oval shape, the building features more curves than angles, making this sloped glazing project an exciting one for us to take part in.
 Oldcastle BuildingEnvelope® was able to quickly identify functional and aesthetic needs for the building, and deliver the materials needed for the job.